TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 ``features.skipDefaultArguments``
 	Skip default arguments in URLs.
-If a link to the default controller or action is created, the parameters are ommitted.
+If a link to the default controller or action is created, the parameters are omitted.
 	Default is ``false``.

 ``persistence``